 The axle ratios and the gross combined weight rating specifications are also listed in between these two metrics, but they are not as important as the engine option when it comes to figuring out our trailer weight rating capacities.

 What You Need To Know About Your SUV To Get Your Maximum Trailer Rating:

-- The engine you had equipped - You will need to figure out whether you had the 2.5 liter engine equipped in your vehicle or if you had the 1.6 liter or 2.0 liter engine equipped instead.
+- The engine you had equipped - You need to figure out whether your vehicle has the 2.5 liter, the 1.6 liter or the 2.0 liter engine equipped.

-I was also able to find a chart that lists the three different items that were included with the trailer packages for these vehicles and this trailer package was referred to as package 536 for these model year vehicles.
+I talked a little bit about the available to package for some of these models earlier and I was able to find a chart that lists what options came with the trailer package that was referred to as package 536 for these model year vehicles.

 Now The Certification Label...

 GVWR & GAWRs: The gross vehicle weight rating specifications, along with the gross axle weight rating specifications are actually not listed anywhere in any of the online literature for these vehicles but instead are found on the vehicle itself.